 The George and Irina Center for the Study of Genocide, Human Rights and Conflict Prevention, the Center for Critical Democracy Studies and the Civic Media Lab all offer grants to faculty for work related to their respective charter.
-Please consult with the respective directors: Professor Brian Schiff (bschiff@aup.edu), Professor Stephen Sawyer (ssawyer@aup.edu) and Professor Waddick Doyle (wdoyle@aup.edu) for more information.
+Please consult with the respective directors: Professor Brian Schiff (bschiff@aup.edu), Professor Stephen Sawyer (ssawyer@aup.edu), Professor Jessica Feldman (jfeldman@aup.edu) for more information.

-You are encouraged to submit your research news to the AUP Website; this will make your new publications, organization and participation at conferences, exhibitions, etc. visible to your AUP colleagues, students, and the wider public.
+You are encouraged to submit your research news to the AUP Website via communications@aup.edu63; this will make your new publications, organization and participation at conferences, exhibitions, etc. visible to your AUP colleagues, students, and the wider public.